Louis Mountbatten, 1st Earl Mountbatten of Burma

 Admiral Lord Mountbatten receiving the Japanese surrender at Singapore, September 1945. source: Wikipedia.

 Dickie was posted to several other boats before being given his first command – HMS Daring – in 1934.
 This was followed by the commands of HMS Wishart (1934-1936), HMS Kelly (1939-1941), and HMS Illustrious (1941).
-From 1941-1943, he served as Chief of Combined Operations, and then from 1943-1946 as Supreme Allied Commander, South East Asia Command.
+From 1941 – 1943, he served as Chief of Combined Operations, and then from 1943 – 1946 as Supreme Allied Commander, South East Asia Command.
 In that role, in September 1945 Mountbatten received the Japanese surrender in Singapore.

 On August 27, 1946, he was created Viscount Mountbatten of Burma by King George VI.
 The following February, Prime Minister Clement Atlee appointed him Viceroy of India and tasked him with overseeing India’s independence from Britain.
 Following independence in August 1947, Mountbatten served for the next ten months as the country’s first Governor-General.
-During that time, on October 28, 1947, he was created Earl Mountbatten of Burma and Baron Romsey.
+On October 28, 1947, he was created Earl Mountbatten of Burma and Baron Romsey.
 As Mountbatten had no sons, the Letters Patent creating both the Viscountcy and the Earldom were written to allow the titles to pass to his daughters and their male heirs.
 Had this not been done, the titles would have ended upon Mountbatten’s death.
 Instead, they passed to his elder daughter, Patricia, 2nd Countess Mountbatten of Burma.

 Following his time in India, Mountbatten returned to military service in 1949, serving as Commander of the 1st Squadron of the Mediterranean Fleet.
 From 1950-1952, he served as Fourth Sea Lord, and then from 1952-1954 as Commander-in-Chief of the Mediterranean Fleet.
 Finally, in April 1955, nearly forty-one years after his father had been forced to relinquish the role due to anti-German sentiment, Mountbatten was made First Sea Lord – the head of the British Royal Navy.
 The following year, he reached the rank of Admiral of the Fleet.
 Dickie served as First Sea Lord until October 1959, when he became Chief of the Defence Staff, serving until his retirement in July 1965.
 During this time, he also served as Chairman of the NATO Military Committee from 1960-1961.